 One problem is Adobe’s subscription system for its software.
 The Adobe Photography Plan, which includes both Lightroom and Photoshop, is actually a very good deal, but some photographers are still dead against the whole idea of paying for a software subscription.

 Another issue is Adobe’s decision to split Lightroom into two products.
-Lightroom CC is the new ‘web first’ version which uses Adobe’s own cloud servers to store your images, the other is the regular ‘desktop first’ Lightroom Classic CC.
+Lightroom CC is the new ‘web first’ version which uses Adobe’s own cloud servers to store your images, the other is the regular ‘desktop first’ Lightroom Classic.
 They are not the same, and choosing the one to use is not easy.
-Read Lightroom CC vs Lightroom Classic CC for more.
+Read Lightroom CC vs Lightroom Classic for more.

 - Lightroom CC review